hypermedia-app/Alcaeus/gitbook/representations/affordances/invoking-operations.md

 wishes to send the payload in another format, the second parameter can be used to set the correct header value.

+{% hint style="info" %}
+ Sending `FormData` object, such as when uploading files with multipart request, will not set the content-type to let the `fetch` implementation set it with correct boundary.
+{% endhint %}

 {% runkit %}
 const { Hydra } = require("alcaeus@{{ book.version }}");